 To access undocumented response properties, use the _additionalProperties() method as described in Response properties.

 You can access most beta API features through the beta() method on the client.
-To check the availability of all of Claude's capabilities and tools, see the build with Claude overview.
+To enable a particular beta feature, add the appropriate beta header with .addBeta() when building the message params.

-For example, to use structured outputs:
+For example, to use the Files API:

 import com.anthropic.models.beta.messages.MessageCreateParams;

-client.beta().messages().create(createParams);This package generally follows SemVer conventions, though certain backwards-incompatible changes may be released as minor versions:
+}This package generally follows SemVer conventions, though certain backwards-incompatible changes may be released as minor versions:

 Was this page helpful?